SISE-Web-Development-Environments/assignment2-yarden-eden/README.md

 <br>1.
 Addition of life by eating the medicine icon.
 <br>2.
 Freezing the monsters for a while by eating the corona icon.

-We hope you will enjoy at least as much as we enjoyed doing it :)
+We hope you will enjoy to play at least as much as we enjoyed doing it :)

 ID's- 206015141, 311322077